asadja/node-mysql-orm/README.md

 });

 /*
- * When inserting new items with no ID specified, the ID field of the passed
+ * When inserting new items with no ID specified, the ID field of the
- * object is set to the new row's ID in the database */ var guestRole = { name: 'guest', rights: 'read_posts,like_posts' };
+ * passed object is set to the new row's ID in the database.
+ */
+var guestRole = { name: 'guest', rights: 'read_posts,like_posts' };
 orm.save(orm.schema.users, guestRole, function (err) {